techidaily/site-ai-video-editing/source/_posts/updated-2024-approved-the-benefits-of-using-video-for-social-media-marketing.md

 When it comes to social media marketing, video is one of the most powerful tools at your disposal.
 Videos can be used to create engaging content that draws in new followers, and they can also be used to promote your products or services.
 In fact, videos are so effective that nearly 90% of businesses now use them as part of their social media marketing strategy.
 So, if you’re not using video yet, now is the time to start.
 In this post, we'll discuss the benefits of using video for social media marketing and provide tips for getting started.
 Keep reading to learn more!

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/how-to-create-transparent-background-on-picsart/"><u>How To Create Transparent Background On Picsart</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713961565458-new-are-you-looking-to-find-out-how-to-loop-youtube-videos-on-iphone-learn-how-to-loop-your-favorite-youtube-video-on-your-iphone-so-you-can-play-that-part-/"><u>New Are You Looking to Find Out How to Loop YouTube Videos on iPhone?
-Learn How to Loop Your Favorite YouTube Video on Your iPhone, so You Can Play that Part over and Over for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-10-best-websites-to-discover-free-premiere-pro-video-templates/"><u>2024 Approved 10 Best Websites to Discover Free Premiere Pro Video Templates</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-recommended-video-background-changers/"><u>2024 Approved Recommended Video Background Changers</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-have-you-ever-wondered-how-to-add-camera-shake-to-video-in-adobe-after-effects-let-us-share-with-you-some-tips-and-tricks-on-how-to-do-jus/"><u>New 2024 Approved Have You Ever Wondered How to Add Camera Shake to Video in Adobe After Effects?
-Let Us Share with You some Tips and Tricks on How to Do Just That</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-have-you-ever-watched-a-movie-where-you-felt-the-filmmakers-left-you-hanging-yea-thats-what-freeze-frame-does-here-we-will-enlighten-you-o/"><u>New 2024 Approved Have You Ever Watched a Movie Where You Felt the Filmmakers Left You Hanging?
-Yea, Thats What Freeze Frame Does.
-Here We Will Enlighten You on What It Is, Freeze Frame Examples Where It Has Been Helpful to Drive Our Point Home</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/how-to-create-educational-teaching-videos-in-an-outstanding-way/"><u>How to Create Educational Teaching Videos in An Outstanding Way?</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-google-meet-green-screen-is-the-latest-addition-to-the-virtual-meeting-app-it-is-a-crucial-feature-as-it-allows-users-to-maintain-a-semblance-of/"><u>New In 2024, Google Meet Green Screen Is the Latest Addition to the Virtual Meeting App.
-It Is a Crucial Feature as It Allows Users to Maintain a Semblance of Privacy Through Virtual Backgrounds</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/how-to-create-glowing-edge-effect-in-tiktok-dancing-video/"><u>How to Create Glowing Edge Effect in TikTok Dancing Video</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-what-is-an-eye-zoom-transition-effect-its-a-close-up-video-effect-allowing-viewers-to-transit-to-the-next-clip-from-the-eye/"><u>New What Is an Eye Zoom Transition Effect?
-Its a Close-Up Video Effect Allowing Viewers to Transit to the Next Clip From the Eye</u></a></li>
-<li><a href="https://eaxpv-info.techidaily.com/new-in-2024-from-youtube-to-insta-a-video-posting-guide/"><u>[New] In 2024, From YouTube to Insta  A Video Posting Guide</u></a></li>
-<li><a href="https://extra-information.techidaily.com/2024-approved-best-in-class-top-drone-gimbals-compared/"><u>2024 Approved  Best in Class  Top Drone Gimbals Compared</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/2024-approved-cut-down-clutter-how-to-efficiently-handle-unwanted-youtube-content-pcmobile/"><u>2024 Approved  Cut Down Clutter  How to Efficiently Handle Unwanted YouTube Content (PC/Mobile)</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/recommended-best-applications-for-mirroring-your-xiaomi-redmi-note-12-4g-screen-drfone-by-drfone-android/"><u>Recommended Best Applications for Mirroring Your Xiaomi Redmi Note 12 4G Screen | Dr.fone</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/2024-approved-complete-guide-to-using-siri-in-tiktok-videos-easy-and-effective-filming/"><u>2024 Approved  Complete Guide to Using Siri in TikTok Videos  Easy and Effective Filming</u></a></li>
-<li><a href="https://tiktok-video-files.techidaily.com/updated-2024-approved-the-secret-to-staying-spotlight-ready-on-tiktok/"><u>[Updated] 2024 Approved  The Secret to Staying Spotlight-Ready on TikTok</u></a></li>
-<li><a href="https://youtube-video-recordings.techidaily.com/in-2024-chart-new-horizons-in-branding-with-these-top-10-youtube-tools/"><u>In 2024, Chart New Horizons in Branding with These Top 10 YouTube Tools</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-chromebook-video-editing-software-top-picks/"><u>New 2024 Approved Chromebook Video Editing Software Top Picks</u></a></li>
-<li><a href="https://extra-information.techidaily.com/framefixer-feedback-complete-editor-analysis/"><u>FrameFixer Feedback – Complete Editor Analysis</u></a></li>
-<li><a href="https://video-screen-grab.techidaily.com/updated-easy-ipad-and-iphone-screen-recording-for-beginners/"><u>[Updated] Easy iPad & iPhone Screen Recording for Beginners</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"